wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :width: 100%
 :name: interpro-search

 Search fields on the InterPro home page, showing text search field (A) and the sequence search (B) options, including ‘Advanced options’, where you can limit your search to member databases or sequence features of interest.
 Selecting the browse tab in the top menu \(C) allows access to a browse search, (e.g., search for member database signature, InterPro entry type), see also {numref}`interpro-browse`.
-You can also search for a particular domain architecture (D) {cite}`interpro_2022`.
+You can also search for a particular domain architecture (D).
+Credits: {cite}`interpro_2022`.
 :::

 :::{figure} images/Week1/interpro-browse.png